North Central Health District

 • Improve both affordability and access to healthier food

-• Engage community members, food systems representatives, and other experts to ensure that initiatives promote equity in the food system
+• Engage community members, food systems representatives, and other experts to ensure that initiatives promote easier access to fruits and vegetables in the food system

 • Increase market demand for fruits and vegetables, which can increase sales for local farmers, food hubs, aggregators, distributors, and retailers